The Cecropia Moth is perhaps one of the most visually magnificent of our native species,

 Blooms August – September

-This aster is host to dozens of lepidoptera as well as many bee species.
+This aster is host to dozens of Lepidoptera as well as many bee species.
 Blooming in early fall, it is an important nectar source for a wide range of pollinators during a period when many other plants are fading.
 Aromatic aster is a tough native plant that can tolerate a range of conditions.
 It is often used in ornamental landscaping as a taller border and is a popular flower for wildlife habitat restoration.
 The lovely daisy-like blooms are a rich purple-blue, and the foliage is fragrant, making a great cut flower.
 If you want the wildlife benefits but a less rangy growth habit, there are many lovely nativars with more compact habits.

 The Wavy Lined Emerald Moth - small, delicate, and stunning coloration.
+Asters are one of many host plants.

 Showy Goldenrod (and most Solidago), Solidago speciosa